cghoffmann/mjoindices/README.md

 Getting started / examples
 --------------------------
+*Note for experienced users: We have slightly changed the API for the EOF calculation with version 1.4. to be more flexible for changes in the future.
+Please read the API docs or compare your code with the current example.
+The old API is still working but will deprecate with one of the next releases.
+Adapting to the new interface will only take a few minutes.*

 There are three basic entry points, of which you should read the documentation:

 * Calculation of the EOFs: [calc_eofs_from_olr](https://cghoffmann.github.io/mjoindices/api/omi_calculator.html#mjoindices.omi.omi_calculator.calc_eofs_from_olr).